sonelu/poppy-seed/docs/assembly/legs.md

 # Legs assembly

 I will show you here only the assembly steps for the **left leg**.
 The right leg follows the same steps except that some parts are in mirror.
-I will give you the appropriate hints bellow when thee is someting you need to take care.
+I will give you the appropriate hints bellow when there is someting you need to take care.

 For the assembly of Poppy's left leg you will need:
 ![_DSF9070](./img/_DSF9070.JPG)